npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-23-google-io-mobile-app-design.md

 ### Wrap Up

 There are many more principles, for mobile apps, retail apps and mobile websites - available at [thinkwithgoogle.com](https://www.thinkwithgoogle.com/).
-You can also check out the full talk on [YouTube](https://www.youtube.com/watch?v=u7iUoxqKaKU) if you are interested.
+You can check out the full talk on YouTube if you are interested.

+{% include youtube-embed.html
+            video_id="u7iUoxqKaKU" %}